 If you’re a foodie, the Chase Sapphire Reserve also won’t disappoint.
 With this card, you’ll get a free DashPass membership for a year if you enroll by Dec.
 31, 2021, and $60 in DoorDash credits in 2021.

-As for the rewards rate, you’ll earn 3 points per dollar on dining and travel (after using your $300 travel credit) and 1 point per dollar on everything else.
+As for the rewards rate, you’ll earn 10 points per dollar on hotel and car rental purchases through Chase Ultimate Rewards, 5 points per dollar on air travel purchases through Chase Ultimate Rewards and 3 points per dollar on other travel purchases (earn elevated rewards on travel purchases after earning $300 annual travel credit).
+Plus, earn 3 points per dollar on dining and 1 point per dollar on other purchases.
 The sign-up bonus is pretty generous – 60,000 points when you spend $4,000 in the first three months with the card.
 That’s $900 in travel when you redeem through Chase’s Ultimate Rewards portal since your points are worth 50% more with this redemption option.
 Not too bad, isn’t it?

 Alternatively, you can transfer your Chase Ultimate Rewards points to one of Chase’s transfer partners to get great value.
 Your best options include Singapore Airlines, World of Hyatt, Southwest Airlines and others.

 Capital One Venture Rewards Credit Card: Best for simple travel rewardsIf you’d rather have a travel credit card with a lower annual fee and simpler rewards structure, the Capital One Venture Rewards Credit Card can be a decent choice.